What's Inside?

 - You had only one employer during the year.

-- You have no other sources of taxable income except from your employment.
+- You have no other sources of taxable income except for your employment.

 - Your spouse also meets the same qualifications.